First Time? Welcome!

 We offer pole choreography classes.
 While they are open-level classes, we recommend that you have taken at least 5 pole classes before signing up.
 Try them all!

 Afternoon Delight is perfect for beginner polers and those that want to improve their flow and floorwork.
 Pole Flow Basics is about finding your own unique expression in your movement.
 Pole Therapy is about reconnecting with your body.
 Sexy Flow is less about tricks and more about being present and connecting with your own sexuality.
 Heels Technique will help you learn how to dance in your new stilettos and work towards making your heelwork look effortless.

 What do these colors in parenthesis mean?
 And how do I get into Pole 2?

 Our Level Program includes a curriculum of moves within 6 "color" routines that changes every 2 weeks to help our students practice and progress safely.
 We encourage students to move through the class levels at their own pace.
 All students can move to the next level by requesting a Level Assessment with an instructor.

 A list of required moves to pass the level can be provided prior to the Level Assessment.
 While it is not a requirement to have attended all "color" routines, the student must be able to perform these moves comfortably and confidently in order to pass.
 After moving up a level, students are still welcome to review lower levels.

-Our Fast Track Series is an 8 week "fast track" workshop that is ideal for students who want to get a quick overview of the entire Pole 1 or Pole 2 curriculum or review what's important to know for the Pole level assessment.
+Our Pole Intensive Workshop is a 4 week "fast track" workshop that is ideal for students who want to get a quick overview of the entire Pole 1 or Pole 2 curriculum or review what's important to know for the Pole level assessment.
 This is designed to be an intensive workshop and is not included in Group Class passes nor Memberships.
-Click here for the next Fast Track Series.
-Fast Track
+Click here for the next Pole Intensive Workshop.
+Pole Intensive

 Should I get my own pole?